Bra-A-Ket/Fourier_series/README.md

 python -m pip install matplotlib
 ```
 ## Usage
-Markup : - Choose the function for which the fourier series should be performed
+- Choose the function for which the fourier series should be performed
 - Choose the upper limit of the interval (the lower limit is 0)
 - Choose the maximal order of the series
 - Choose the time step and axis leghts for the plotting

 ```python
 f = lambda t: np.exp(-t)